Fleshgrinder/melaniegruber.de/src/projects/2012-03-distant-worlds.md

 ## Personal Experience
 I modeled various plants for this fulldome show in Autodesk 3ds Max at
-<a href="http://www.northdocks.com" href-lang="de" target="_blank" title="Northdocks">Northdocks</a>, including small
+<a href="http://www.northdocks.com" href-lang="de" target="_blank">Northdocks</a>,
-plants and large trees.
+including small plants and large trees.
 Therefore, I learned a lot about how organic structures can be created in 3D.
 For some of the trees I used particles to create the large amount of leaves, which was the first time that I set up a particle system.

 ## Project Summary
 The show was created for a dome-based video projection environment that immerses the viewer.
 A journey to earth-like